Polycythaemia, or erythrocytosis, means having a high concentration of red blood cells in your blood.

-How often this is required will be different for each person.
-At first you may need the treatment every week, but once your condition is under control you may only need it every 6-12 weeks or less.
+How often this is needed will be different for each person.
+At first, you may need the treatment every week, but once your condition is under control you may only need it every 6-12 weeks or less.

 For more information, read an NHS leaflet on having a venesection (PDF, 335kb).

 Medication to reduce the production of red blood cells

 In cases of PV, medication may be prescribed to slow down the production of red blood cells.

 Many different medications are available and your specialist will take into account your age and health, response to venesection and red blood cell count when choosing the most appropriate one for you.
 Examples include: